Sanger Summer Research Program

 - Students and faculty will actively participate in the evaluation of the program and their participation in it.

-Faculty and student have access to $650 in research funds for their project.
+Successful faculty applicants will receive a stipend of $3,500.
+Faculty and student will have access to $650 in research funds for their project.
 Additional funding is available: $250 in faculty professional development funding for presentation at a regional or national conference of work related to the Sanger project or $1,000 in faculty development funds for acceptance of work in a peer-reviewed publication within two years of completing the Sanger program.
 Students may receive up to $500 for travel to a regional or national conference for presentation of work related to their Sanger project or $500 in bookstore credit for acceptance of their work in a peer-reviewed publication within two years of completing the Sanger program.

 - Project title,

-- Jointly developed model for collaborative work between student and faculty member that includes the ways in which the student will play a significant role in the advancement of the research project and in the dissemination of the new knowledge,
+- Jointly developed model for collaborative work between the student and faculty member that includes the ways in which the student will play a significant role in the advancement of the research project and in the dissemination of the new knowledge, written jointly by the student and faculty member,

 - C.V. or resume from faculty and student team members.